Inflammatory Bowel Disease

 Species-specific differences in gastrointestinal anatomy and physiology

-However, rodents, who lack the gene encoding motilin, have different gut motility patterns compared to humans, making it difficult to gather human-relevant insights on mechanisms that underly pathological alterations of gut motility Kitazawa & Kaiya, Front.
-Endocrinol., May 2019.
+For instance, IBD is associated with a decreased gut motility, contributing to microbial dysbiosis and inflammation 30.
+In humans, the hormone motilin produced in the duodenum triggers periodic contractions to clear residual food particles and prevent bacterial overgrowth.
+However, rodents, who lack the gene encoding motilin, have different gut motility patterns compared to humans, making it difficult to gather human-relevant insights on the mechanisms of pathological alterations of gut motility 31.

 Species-specific differences in gut microbiome